MAPLE INFANTS' SCHOOL

 Picture

 As a school, we highly value the importance of online safety.
-We protect and educate pupils in their use of technology through regular e-safety sessions as well as highlighting and improving awareness by taking part in the annual Safer Internet Day.
+We protect and educate pupils in their use of technology through regular e-safety discussions as well as highlighting and improving awareness by taking part in the annual Safer Internet Day.
 If you would like to find out more about internet safety, some useful websites are:

 http://www.kidsmart.org.uk/